Miles Electric Vehicles: ZX40S

 The ZX40 and ZX40S are classified as "low-speed vehicles", meaning they have fewer regulations to comply with.
-Such vehicles must include standard lighting and seatbelts, but do not require passive restraints, typically airbags in higher-speed vehicles.
+Such vehicles must include standard lighting and seat-belts, but do not require passive restraints, typically airbags in higher-speed vehicles.
 The vehicles should not exceed 25 mph (40 km/h) on streets with posted speed limits of 35 mi/h or less.
 These vehicles also fall under the Washington State speed exemption cited above and may be operated up to 35 mph (56 km/h).

 ZX40S Advanced Design

 This vehicle uses the same body as the two above models, but uses an AC induction motor that was said to offer greater power and torque, extended lifetime, and regenerative braking.

 OR70

 Miles Electric Vehicles also made the OR70, a variant of which travels above 35 mph (56 km/h), but it is not legal on public roads.
 NASA employed this model as their campuses are exempt from this particular law.
 Due to consistently poor performance the company had reported the suspension of OR70 model production from the 2008 model year onwards.